sujithananth/pymusicz/README.md

 # pymusicz

+### this page is a mirror of original project at gitlab[https://gitlab.com/univrz/pymusicz](https://gitlab.com/univrz/pymusicz)
 basic music player made with  python's pysimpleGUI,mixer module of pygame and tinytag.it is a college student project.

 Before getting started we need certain python modules: